codesnippetspro/code-snippets/README.md

 Yes.
 Click the checkboxes next to the snippets you want to export, and then choose **Export to PHP** from the Bulk Actions menu and click Apply.
 The generated PHP file will contain the exported snippets' code, as well as their name and description in comments.

 ### Can I run network-wide snippets on a multisite installation?
 You can run snippets across an entire multisite network by **Network Activating** Code Snippets through the Network Dashboard.
+You can also activate Code Snippets just on the main site, and then individually on other sites of your choice.

+### Is there anyway to add categories to snippets?
+Users of Code Snippets version 1.7 and later can install the [Code Snippets Tags](https://github.com/bungeshea/code-snippets-tags) plugin for the ability to add tags to snippets, and then later filter the snippets by tag for easier organization.

 ### I need help with Code Snippets
 You can get help with Code Snippets either on the [WordPress Support Forums][support], on [GithHub][issues], or on [WordPress Answers](http://wordpress.stackexchange.com).